 In this pilot study, we focused on testing feasibility to detect changes in ANS provoked by the applied MS condition using very short recordings (30 sec) by means of USV analysis.
 From the obtained results, despite computed in a reduced sample of only 6 subjects, the capability to derive the USV parameters from the smartphone accelerometer signals was confirmed.
 Furthermore, the mental number subtraction exercise induced a significant decrease in the average beat duration, SDNN and RMSSD parameters, visible both in ECG and m-BCG derived variability series, underlying a significant decrease in parasympathetic activation in agreement with the induced stimulus.

-Therefore, m-BCG came out to be accurate in rest condition and sensitive enough to accurately detect stimulus-specific modifications.
+Therefore, m-BCG resulted to be accurate in rest condition and sensitive enough to accurately detect stimulus-specific modifications.

 Once confirmed in a larger number of subjects, a 30 sec m-BCG acquisition could be considered as an easy, non-invasive way for the self-evaluation of stress using accelerometers already embedded in the mobile phone.
 This technology could have potential benefits in both cardiac disease prevention and self-assessment of patients with chronic disease, where simple but effective measurement tools are needed to have reliable at-home measurements managed directly by the patient himself.